GBLille/MassiveFold/README.md

 Claudio Mirabello (NBIS, Sweden)
 Björn Wallner (Linköping University, Sweden)

-This work was partially completed at the IDRIS Open Hackathon (http://www.idris.fr/annonces/idris-gpu-hackathon-2023.html), part of the Open Hackathons program.
+This work was carried out as part of the Work Package 4 of the [MUDIS4LS project](https://www.france-bioinformatique.fr/actualites/mudis4ls-le-projet-despaces-numeriques-mutualises-pour-les-sciences-du-vivant/) lead by the French Bioinformatics Institute ([IFB](https://www.france-bioinformatique.fr/)).
+It was initiated at the [IDRIS Open Hackathon](http://www.idris.fr/annonces/idris-gpu-hackathon-2023.html), part of the Open Hackathons program.
 The authors would like to acknowledge OpenACC-Standard.org for their support.